 A Brief History of Winemaking in Greece

-A proper history of winemaking in Greece would require hundreds of pages, the superhuman distillation of vast sums of data from many disciplines, the devotion of a monk and the patience of a saint.
+A proper history of winemaking in Greece would require hundreds of pages, the superhuman distillation of vast sums of data from many disciplines, the devotion of a monk and the patience of a saint - this is the story of Greek Wine.
 It would still not be complete.
 It is hoped that someone possessing all or some of these attributes will attempt such a history, as it would be the most interesting story ever written about wine.
-If reading what I have written piques any interest, the next step is to buy a copy of miles Lambert-Gocs’ The Wines of Greece.
+If reading what I have written piques any interest, the next step is to buy a copy of miles Lambert-Gocs' The Wines of Greece.
 Although it is not up-to-date concerning the events of the past decade, that decade is a drop in the bucket of the history of winemaking in Greece.

 The Origins Of Wine

 It is widely believed that winemaking began in the Neolithic Period (8500-4000 BC).
-The first evidence of pottery, an important precondition to the vinification and storage of wine, is dated around 6000 BC.
+The first evidence of pottery, an important precondition to the vinification and storage of wine (things have come a long way since then with the creation of built in wine coolers), is dated around 6000 BC.
 The wild grape, or Vitis vinifera, is native to coastal areas of Asia minor, the Black Sea, the Caucasus, the southern coast of the Caspian Sea and much of the Mediterranean, including Greece.
 The earliest evidence of the existence of wine is located at an archaeological site east of Mesopotamia.
 In the mid-1990s, Mary Voigt, an anthropologist at the College of William and Mary in Williamsburg, Virginia, analyzed residue from clay jars in a dwelling from the Hajji Firuz site in the Zagros mountains of what is now northern Iran.
 In this residue she found traces of salts from tartaric acid and resin from the Terebinth tree.
 Tartaric acid in significant quantities exists in natural form mainly in grapes.
 Tree resin is long known to have been used as a preservative and/or sealant for wine vessels.
 Charcoal on the site had previously been carbon-dated to 5000-5400 BC.
 Although this is not definitive proof as to the location of proto-viniculture, the concentration of archaeological evidence, including written references, inclines many scholars to favor the idea that winemaking started in Caucasia, then spread to Mesopotamia, Phoenicia, Egypt, Greece and, from Greece, westward.

 There will never be sufficient information to establish with surety the origins of winemaking.
 With a dearth of absolute empirical data to settle the issue, the subject has become a trap for writers of various nationalities seeking to promote their commercial interests or express their national pride.
 Some—though not many—Greeks have fallen victim to this temptation at the expense, it should be said, of the promotion of aspects of Greece's contribution to world viniculture that are 1) far more significant and 2) part of a legacy of resources that will be advantageous in Greece's attempt to forge a new reputation in the increasingly competitive international market.
 Any discussion of Greece's historical role in winemaking should focus on these other aspects.